C0d3-Bre4k3rs/HTBCyberApocalypseCTF2024-Writeups/fake-boost/README.md

 ![screenshot2](_images/screenshot2.png)

-To decrypt it we need to use AES mode CBS, as the powershell exploit we found at the first part encrypt this in that way:
+To decrypt it we need to use [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) mode CBC, as the powershell exploit we found at the first part encrypt this in that way:
 ```ps1
 # This function is being called without $mode
 # The default encryption mode for the AesManaged object is CBC